Today I’m sharing tips on combining cultures and highlighting a couple’s unique identity through multicultural wedding stationery.

 Muslim wedding invitations use traditional colours such as green, cream, red and gold.
 Each colour has its own significance – green represents paradise and red symbolises fertility.
 The image of a rose is a popular choice, and many cards incorporate religious symbols such as the moon.

 Jewish wedding invitations invite guests to ‘dance’ at the ceremony, rather than requesting ‘the honour of your presence’, or similar.

-Article by Vaishali Shah of Ananya
+Guest post by Vaishali Shah of Ananya